PCOS and fertility

 • Diet: A low glycaemic index diet rich in proteins, complex carbohydrates, and healthy fats can reduce insulin resistance and stabilise blood sugar levels.
 Anti-inflammatory omega-3-rich fats, in particular, and an overall anti-inflammatory diet can reduce insulin resistance, androgen production, and general inflammation.
 Omega-3s also lower total cholesterol and triglycerides in women with PCOS.
 (1).
 For more details, check out our article: Nutrition and PCOS: The key rules of a diet adapted to your type of PCOS.

 • Exercise: Regular exercise improves insulin resistance, lowers hyperglycaemia, and reduces the risk of cardiovascular diseases associated with PCOS.
 It also benefits mental health when done approximately 2 hours per week.
 (2).
+Interested in knowing more?
+Check out our article on PCOS and Exercise.

 • Digestive Health: Supporting your digestion and microbiome can also help stabilise blood sugar levels.
 Several studies have shown that dysbiosis (microbiome imbalance) increases insulin resistance, blood sugar levels, and inflammation.
 (3)

 • Stress Management: Stress exacerbates inflammation, which is associated with PCOS.
 (4) If you have an anxious or stressed temperament and feel quickly overwhelmed, it’s advisable to work on this to balance your hormones and encourage the return of ovulation and periods.
+Learn more on our dedicated article.

 • Sleep: Poor-quality sleep exacerbates memory issues, fatigue, anxiety, inflammation, and blood sugar fluctuations.
 (5) Sleep apnoea is a common sleep disorder in women with PCOS.
 If you suspect you have it, consult for diagnosis and appropriate solutions.
 For insomnia, awakenings, or unrefreshing sleep, consider adjusting your bedtime routine (less screen time, relaxation, lighter meals).